Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

 ## Use case

-Local server applications are helpful for executing offline geoprocessing tasks in your ArcGIS Runtime apps via an offline (local) server.
-This sample uses a geoprocessing package created with the Interpolate Shape tool, which creates a 3D feature by interpolating z-values on to a surface.
+Applications that include ArcGIS Runtime Local Server are valuable in offline workflows that require advanced spatial analysis or data manipulation.
+This sample uses a geoprocessing package created with the [Interpolate Shape (3D Analyst)](https://pro.arcgis.com/en/pro-app/latest/tool-reference/3d-analyst/interpolate-shape.htm) tool, which creates a 3D feature by interpolating z-values from a surface.

 You might want to generate elevation profiles to carry out topographical analysis of valley profiles, or simply to visualise a hiking, cycling or road trip over varied topography.